 4. Register for classes in your new area of study.

 This may include getting in touch with advisors in your old major and in the new one.
-Be sure you really understand what classes you need to take before you go adding and dropping.
+Be sure you truly understand which classes you need to take before you go adding and dropping.

 5. Fill out a ton of paperwork.